-Name, residence, office(s) held and date first became a director Current Principal occupation, business or employment and for last five years, and education Shares beneficially owned, or controlled or directed, directly or indirectly Mark Gelmon Vancouver, BC Canada Mr. Gelmon is the Chief Financial Officer of the Company.
+Name, residence, office(s) held and date first became a director Current Principal occupation, business or employment and for last five years, and education Shares beneficially owned, or controlled or directed, directly or indirectly Andrew Frazer Mr. Frazer is the founder and managing director of Lazarus Corporate Finance Pty Ltd, Australian Financial Services Nil Dalkeith, WA Australia Licence 403684.
+Mr. Frazer previously held positions as a consultant at Azure Capital, a stockbroker with Hartley Poynton, Patersons Securities and Morgan Stanley.
+Mr. Frazer Director since May 28, 2021 graduated from the University of Western Australia with a Bachelor of Commerce - Honours, Bachelor of Jurisprudence and a Bachelor of Laws.
+Mr. Frazer also obtained his CFA Charter, along with a Diploma from the Securities Institute of the Australian Securities Exchange.
+Mark Goodman Mr. Goodman is the founder of Stone Gold, Inc. and currently occupies the Executive positions of Chairman for Stone Gold, Nil Toronto, ON Canada Inc. and CEO of Bellotti Goodman, Inc. Mr. Goodman is also on the board of Cranstown Capital Corp., Skyline International Inc., Orford Mining Corp. and Cedarmont Director since August 25, 2021 Capital Corp.
+Previously, Mr. Goodman was President, CEO & Director of Dundee Acquisition Ltd., President of Dundee Corp. and Director of Dundee Sustainable Technologies, Inc. (a subsidiary of Dundee Corp.), Chairman of Valdez Gold, Inc., CEO, Secretary & Director of Focused Capital Corp., President, CEO & Director of Ryan Gold Corp. and Vice President-Sales of Dynamic Mutual Funds.
+Mr. Goodman has also received an undergraduate degree from York University Mark Gelmon Vancouver, BC Canada Mr. Gelmon is the Chief Financial Officer of the Company.
 Prior to that, he was the Chief Financial Officer of the Company's subsidiary, Woulfe Mining Corp. from early 2010 until September 2015.
-Mr. Gelmon Nil Director and Chief Financial Officer is a partner of iO Corporate Services Ltd, a company which provides corporate and accounting services to various publicly-traded Canadian companies.
-Director since March 14, 2017 Mr. Gelmon obtained his Bachelor of Arts degree at the University of British Columbia and subsequently attained his CPA, CA designation in 1995 and is a member of the Chartered Professional Accountants of B.C.
+Mr. Gelmon is a partner of iO 10,000 Chief Financial Officer since March 14, 2017 Corporate Services Ltd, a company which provides corporate and accounting services to various publicly-traded Canadian companies.
+Mr. Gelmon obtained his Bachelor of Arts degree at the University of British Columbia and subsequently attained his CPA, CA designation in 1995 and is a member of the Chartered Professional Accountants of B.C.